ericmjl/stats-agents/docs/blog.md

     phi = pm.Dirichlet("phi", a=np.full(n_components, xi0), dims="components")
 ```

-**The beautiful progression**: We're essentially asking "what would σ² be if this GLM were actually a linear model?" and using that as our effective noise term.
+The elegance of this approach becomes clear when we step back and see what's happening conceptually.
+We're essentially asking "what would σ² be if this GLM were actually a linear model?" and using that as our effective noise term.
 This preserves all the intuitive benefits of R2D2 while handling GLM complexity.

 ## The Great Leap: R2D2M2 for Multilevel Models

 The most sophisticated extension addresses the challenge of multilevel models with multiple grouping factors - the kind of complex experimental designs common in laboratory research.
+Aguilar & Bürkner (2023) developed the R2D2M2 prior to handle this complexity while preserving the intuitive variance decomposition interpretation.

 ### The Multilevel Challenge

 Consider a laboratory experiment with:

 - **Predictors**: Gene expression, Age, Treatment dose
 - **Grouping factors**: Mouse ID, MicroRNA ID, Stress condition

 Traditional approaches assign independent priors to each effect:

 ```python
 # Traditional (problematic) approach
 beta_gene ~ Normal(0, λ_gene²)